Weekly in-class teacher assistance

 Taking initiative and responsibility

-Students who are 14 years or older and have an interested in teaching are encouraged to participate in our T.E.AM. program.
-Students assist alongside Crossings faculty in a variety of class levels and styles, and are evaluated throughout the year by their T.E.A.M. mentor/teacher.
+Students who are 13 years or older, enrolled in Ballet, Modern & Jazz, and have an interested in teaching are encouraged to participate in our T.E.AM Program.
+Students assist alongside Crossings faculty in a variety of class levels and styles and are evaluated throughout the year by their T.E.A.M mentor/teacher.
 This highly informative and practical program provides students with a deep understanding of pedagogical practices and mentorship.
-Students who are interested in pursuing a career in dance teaching gain first hand experience to explore and hone their skills.
+Students who are interested in pursuing a career in dance teaching gain first-hand experience to explore and hone their skills.
+Past T.E.A.M students have found they were well prepared for University dance programs and Teaching Associates in ISTD and RAD.

 For more information about T.E.A.M, contact us.